kchatr/CNN-ImageClassifier/README.md

 ## Program Information
 This deep learning program was created with Microsoft Azure and their Custom Vision API.
-The program utilises a Conolutional Neural Network (CNN), a kind of Artificial Neural Network used in image recognition and processing.
+The program utilises a Convolutional Neural Network (CNN), a kind of Artificial Neural Network used in image recognition and processing.
 The goal of this program is to identify if a given image is a dog or a cat.

 How to build: